An Officer and a Spy (film): Production

 Robert Harris was inspired to write the novel by his friend Polanski, who has long had an interest in the Dreyfus affair.
 Harris followed the novel with a script of the same story, titled D, with Polanski announced as director in 2012.

 This film was the third occasion Harris has worked with Polanski.
 Harris previously co-wrote The Ghost Writer with Polanski, which was also an adaptation of one of Harris's novels, The Ghost.
 The two first worked together in 2007 on a film adaptation of Harris's novel Pompeii, which was cancelled just before filming due to a looming actors' strike.

 Although set in Paris, the film was first scheduled to shoot in Warsaw in 2014, for economic reasons.
 Production was postponed after Polanski moved to Poland for filming, and the US government filed extradition papers.
 The Polish government eventually rejected them.
 By that point, new French film tax credits had been introduced, which allowed the film to shoot on location in Paris.

 The film was budgeted at €60m and was next set to start production in July 2016, but its production was postponed again while Polanski waited on the availability of a star, whose name was never announced.

 Filming began on 26 November 2018 and was completed on 28 April 2019.
 The film was produced by Alain Goldman's Légende Films and distributed by Gaumont.
+The film was shot in the Paris region, such as at the Palais de Justice, the Saint-Germain-l'Auxerrois church and the École militaire de Paris.
+The scenes in the French Guiana penal colony on Devil's Island were filmed in Plougasnou in Finistère.
+The team continued filming after this date, notably in Moret-sur-Loing in Seine-et-Marne.

 Release

 The film had its world premiere at the Venice Film Festival on 30 August 2019.
 At the Venice Film Festival, the film won the Grand Jury Prize.
 It was released in France on 13 November 2019, and in Italy on 21 November 2019.

+Due to the controversies surrounding the sexual abuse allegations made against Polanski, the film was not released theatrically or on home video in the US, the UK, Australia or New Zealand until 2025, when it played at the Film Forum in New York City.